 Roof Decking Replacement is not something you often think about.
+In fact, you might be wondering what is roof decking in the first place?!

-What is Roof Decking?
+First, what is Roof Decking?

 The roofing industry has a multitude of terms to get under your belt, but roof decking is fairly simple to understand.
 Roof decking is the roofing material in between the structural components of the roof’s foundation and the layers of insulation and weatherproofing material.
-It is like a table, provides extra support to everything you place on it.
+It is like a table, providing extra support to everything you place on it.

 The most common type of roofing deck material includes but is not limited to: